 An intimate and swinging performance, Stevie’s CD Before Love Has Gone is a collection of rarely recorded classics and standards, as well as original songs, including the title track written by Stevie and her collaborator, award winning composer Gary William Friedman, who also did the arrangements.
-Grammy award winner Todd Barkan serves as co-producer, and esteemed author and jazz journalist Gary Giddins penned the liner notes for the CD (Read Liner Notes Here).
-Before Love Has Gone made the Critic’s Pick as a top CD of the Year by USA TODAY.
+Grammy award winner Todd Barkan serves as co-producer, and esteemed author and jazz journalist Gary Giddins penned the liner notes for the CD (Read Liner Notes BELOW).
+Before Love Has Gone charted steadily on jazz radio, was featured as an iTunes Top Jazz CD, and made the Critic’s Pick as a top CD of the Year by USA TODAY.
 Pianist Martin Bejerano joins Stevie again on Before Love Has Gone, with Edward Perez on bass and Willie Jones III on drums.

 - Before Love Has Gone